Sreelakshmi-Hub/COVID-19Analysis/README.md

 **Variables**: Date, Year, Month, State, Condition, Age group, COVID-19 Deaths, Number of Mentions on the death certificate

+**United States JSON File**: To draw the outline of the United States, as well as the borders between the states, upon which COVID-10 data can be mapped.

 ## Tools
 Analysis has been done using Python with the following supporting libraries: